skinnerlab/MeDIP-seq/README.md

 **customFunctions.R:** Wrapper for loading all custom functions used by the pipeline.
 These functions are stored in the functions folder.

 **generateReports.R:** Wrapper for generating reports summarizing the MeDIP-seq results.
-This calls medipReport.Rmd and briefSummary.Rmd.
+This script renders the report using the **mediepReport.Rmd** code.

 **publicationFiles.R:** Produces separate files for selected tables and plots.